-The Student Success Center, located in Bldg.
-008, initiates student progress reports to the entire campus through EAB Navigate.
-EAB Navigate is an early alert tool designed to identify students who may susceptible to falling behind in their course before they actually do.
+The Student Success Center, located in Building 008, initiates student progress reports to the entire campus through EAB Navigate.
+EAB Navigate is an early alert tool designed to identify students who may be susceptible to falling behind in their courses before they actually do.